-A total of 538 students will earn degrees from the College of Behavioral and Community Sciences (CBCS) during USF's Spring 2024 Commencement.
-The commencement ceremonies include 369 students receiving undergraduate degrees, 153 students receiving master's degrees, and 16 students receiving doctoral degrees from CBCS.
+A total of 538 students earned degrees from the College of Behavioral and Community Sciences (CBCS) during USF's Spring 2024 Commencement.
+The commencement ceremonies included 369 students receiving undergraduate degrees, 153 students receiving master's degrees, and 16 students receiving doctoral degrees from CBCS.

 Haley Campbell